i-jugovic/MetaPathClust/README.md

 The output is automatically generated in high-resolution PNG (300 DPI) and vec-tor SVG formats.
 The plots are separated for each analysis type, and the script gives a comprehensive summary statistics.

 # Usage
-This methodology is suited for:
+This methodology is suited for or can be partly used for:
 - **comparative enzymology** (identifying metabolic similarities across species),
 - **phylogenetic analysis** (comparing taxonomic vs. functional clustering),
 - **biomarker discovery** (finding enzyme profiles that distinguish species groups),